4chan: Death of Jeffrey Epstein

 A report of Jeffrey Epstein's death was posted on /pol/ around 40 minutes before ABC News broke the news.
 It was originally suspected that the unidentified person who made the posts may have been a first responder, prompting a review by the New York City Fire Department, who later stated that the post did not come from a member of its department.

 2022 Buffalo shooting

-On May 14, 2022, a mass shooting occurred at a supermarket in Buffalo, New York, USA.
-The accused, Payton S. Gendron, is reported to have written a racist manifesto released May 12 (two days before the shooting), with the manifesto including birth date and other biographical details, that match the suspect in custody.
-The author wrote that he began to frequent 4chan, including its Politically Incorrect message board /pol/, beginning in May 2020, where he was exposed to the Great Replacement conspiracy theory.
+On May 14, 2022, a mass shooting occurred at a supermarket in Buffalo, New York, US.
+The accused, Payton S. Gendron, is reported to have written a racist manifesto released May 12 (two days before the shooting), with the manifesto including birth date and other biographical details that match the suspect in custody.
+In the manifesto the author writes that in May 2020 he began to frequent 4chan, including its "Politically Incorrect" message board /pol/, where he was introduced to the Great Replacement conspiracy theory.

+2025 investigation by British government

+On June 10, 2025, Ofcom, the British government's communications regulator, announced an investigation into 4chan for potential violations of the Online Safety Act 2023 (OSA), which took effect in the United Kingdom in April 2025.
+According to BBC News, "Ofcom says it requested 4chan's risk assessment in April but has not had any response."
+The news agency also reported, "Ofcom has the power to fine companies up to 10% of their global revenues, or £18m — whichever is the greater number."

+On August 13, 2025, Ofcom issued a provisional decision, finding that 4chan had contravened its duties under the OSA by failing comply with two information requests from the regulator.
+4chan's lawyer issued a statement that the website "will not pay any penalty".
+He also stated, "American businesses do not surrender their First Amendment rights because a foreign bureaucrat sends them an email".
+On August 27, 2025, 4chan along with Kiwi Farms filed a lawsuit against Ofcom in the United States.
+Ofcom initially responded, "We are aware of this lawsuit.
+Under the Online Safety Act, any service that has links with the UK now has duties to protect UK users, no matter where in the world it is based."